-- 44.3.1.1.
-Upon receiving a bomb threat via phone, remain calm and obtain as much information as possible without angering the caller. - 44.3.1.2.
-Note the caller's voice (male or female, accent, or speech impediment). - 44.3.1.3.
-Note the use of specific slang or phrases. - 44.3.1.4.
-Note any background noise (other voices, aircraft, traffic, church bells, ect) that might indicate the caller's location or identity. - 44.3.1.5.
-Try to obtain the location of the bomb. - 44.3.1.6.
-Attempt to obtain the time of detonation and type of detonator. - 44.3.1.7.
-If threat is left on voice message, do not erase. - 44.3.1.8.
-Immediately notify University Police Department at 5050 and immediate supervisor.

-44.3.2.
-Evacuation in Bomb Threat Incident
+- Receiving a Bomb Threat - Upon receiving a bomb threat via phone, remain calm and obtain as much information as possible without angering the caller. - Note the caller's voice (male or female, accent, or speech impediment). - Note the use of specific slang or phrases. - Note any background noise (other voices, aircraft, traffic, church bells, ect) that might indicate the caller's location or identity. - Try to obtain the location of the bomb. - \circ Attempt to obtain the time of detonation and type of detonator. - If threat is left on voice message, do not erase. - Immediately notify University Police Department at 5050 and immediate supervisor. - Evacuation in Bomb Threat Incident - Upon notification of the University Police Department and immediate supervisor of a bomb threat, activate the nearest fire alarm.